leolanese/Functional-Programming-buzzwords/README.md

 Is a declarative paradigm, meaning that the program logic is expressed without explicitly describing the flow control.
 - Imperative programs:
 Spend lines of code describing the specific steps used to achieve the desired results the flow control: How to do things.

+#### Optics
+Optics is a functional programming concept that can help us to reduce the amount of code that we need to write and make operations more readable.
+The benefits of using optics are particularly noticeable when we are working with immutable data structures

 #### FP definition